PxTools/PxApiSpecs/specs.md

 }
 ```

-Proposal: Add an instanceLabel for each language (some thing like "Forecast database from Konjunkturinstitutet")
+Q: For the "portal use case": we will probably need an instanceLabel for each underlaying "searchable instance" (some thing like "Forecast database from Konjunkturinstitutet")
+   Is this the rigth place?

 ## Navigate endpoint
 **url:** `http://my-site.com/api/v2/navigate`